 Upper Mustang Lo Manthang Trek is a relatively new trek in Nepal as the region was opened to foreigners since 1992.
-The region developed a unique culture and tradition as it remained in seclusion for all these years.
-You will find a well preserved Tibetan culture and get to witness the Bon religion which predates Tibetan Buddhism.
-You will be visiting different Gompas, and Chortens and will be walking on a bridge festooned with prayer flags.
+The area developed a unique culture and tradition as it remained in seclusion for all these years.
+You will find a well-preserved Tibetan culture and get to witness the Bon religion, which predates Tibetan Buddhism.
+You will be visiting different Gompas and Chortens and walking on a bridge festooned with prayer flags.

 Upper Mustang is culturally and geographically is more similar to Tibet.
-Savor the arid and dry valley’s stunning views with colorful rock formation and observe many caves and settlements high in the cliffs.
-Trek past Chortens, stupas, prayer wheels, and mani walls which are the important aspects of Tibetan Buddhism.
+Savor the arid and dry valley’s stunning views with colorful rock formations and observe many caves and settlements high in the cliffs.
+Trek past Chortens, stupas, prayer wheels, and mani walls are important aspects of Tibetan Buddhism.

 |Day 1||Take a drive from Kathmandu (1,400m/4,592ft) to Pokhara (800m/2,625ft) 6-7hours (200 km/124 miles)|

 |Day 2||A flight to Jomsom (2,700m/8,856ft) and hike to Kagbeni (2,810m/9,217ft) 25 minutes flight, 3-4 hours trek|